rivernews/appl-tracky-spa/docs/dev/README.md

 ![Navigation](../img/dev-plan/internal-page-nav.png)

-- [ ] 🔥 🔥 🔥 Initialize page components for user app/add com/user com app page
+- [x] Initialize page components for user app/add com/user com app page
-- [ ] Add minimal necessary UI for navigation
+- [x] Add minimal necessary UI for navigation
 - [ ] Add navigation transition between pages
+    - [x] Resolve issue when [using redux with react-router](https://stackoverflow.com/a/42124328/9814131).
+    - [ ] 🔥 🔥 🔥 Login/logout nav is done, but add company button we have some issues.
+Seems like it forces refresh, and so our global store is lost.

+- [ ] Add logout POST to django server

+- [ ] Think about next steps - "CRUD" & forms to create com & app & status

 ---